 The current world financial system is a house of cards.

-We have seen some of those cards fall off, which has caused some stress.
+We have seen some of those cards fall, resulting in severe stress over all.

 This is nothing compared to what would happen if just one of the cards supporting this structure were to fall.